iamdominic2/Ruminations-of-Reverious-Recurrences/README.md

 A traditional turn-based role-playing game where you discover your true identity by venturing through four fields!
 And then you sense something eerie... play to see more...<BR>
 <img width="598" height="406" alt="field" src="https://github.com/user-attachments/assets/ec098e06-197b-4ac4-bba0-b1f2cf2bc369" />

-The twist compared to "normal" RPGS is that you heal all HP/MP after each encounter to eliminate the traditional-but-outdated idea of resource management between battles; after all, most people don't like this!<BR>
+The twist compared to "normal" RPGS is that you heal all HP/MP after each encounter to eliminate the traditional-but-outdated idea of resource management between battles; after all, most people don't like this!

 On the field, move with your mouse, WASD, or arrow keys.
-Press the "i" button to check Items and Status.<BR>
+Press the "i" button to check Items and Status.

 Encounters are more likely to occur where there are objects, e.g., trees.
-Pick up items along the way!<BR>
+Pick up items along the way!

-In battle, you will be able to select commands right before a character's action, and then the character will perform the action you select, provided that nothing is restricting the action.<BR>
+In battle, you will be able to select commands right before a character's action, and then the character will perform the action you select, provided that nothing is restricting the action.

 Be sure to save at the blue circles!
-(There is one at the start of each area AND also before the boss)<BR>
+(There is one at the start of each area AND also before the boss)

 Be sure not to be underleveled for the boss!
 Train to your full potential in each area and learn new skills along the way!
 Finally, have fun!
 <img width="623" height="453" alt="field2" src="https://github.com/user-attachments/assets/1ddfd60a-b334-46ad-be8e-a7403f762526" />

-This is probably the first of my games to have a proper story.<BR>
+This is probably the first of my games to have a proper story.
+I made this after maturing in philosophical and epistemological ideas, e.t.c. after talking a *long* break due to temporary academic struggles.

-Essentially, this game likely took the most hours to make out of all my games. <BR>
+Essentially, this game likely took the most hours to make out of all my games.

 Though I am glad I did manage to make something this big, I haven't done that in a while, or ever.
 <img width="604" height="455" alt="kingslime" src="https://github.com/user-attachments/assets/225cc758-9206-4967-9a8d-c9c254418fc6" />